mitchmoser/vimrc/README.md

 # vimrc
-This is a copy of my vimrc
+This is a copy of my running config

+The path for running config is the root of a user's home directory `~/.vimrc`

 These plugins make it easier to use Vim as a Python IDE